wesleyfongchong/website-content/post/pug/index.md

 ## Interpolate a function return value

-You can interpolate a function return value using
+You can interpolate a function return value using:

 ```js
 app.get('/about', (req, res) => {